 - Preheat oven to 350°F.

 - Cream butter, sugar, and lemon zest.
-Cut the butter into large chunks and place in the bowl of a stand mixer with paddle attachment.
-Beat on low-medium speed to soften, about 1 minute.
-Scrape down the sides of the bowl and add the sugar and lemon zest.
-Beat on low speed until there's no loose sugar in the bowl, then increase speed to medium and continue creaming for 5-7 minutes, pausing to scrape down the bowl and the beater at least 3 times.
+Combine the butter, sugar, and lemon zest in the bowl of your stand mixer.
+Beat on low speed until there's no loose sugar in the bowl, then increase speed to medium and continue creaming for 3-5 minutes, pausing to scrape down the bowl and the beater at least 3 times.
 Properly creamed, the butter and sugar will have a fluffy, airy, and paste-like texture and pale yellow color.
 Scrape down the sides of the bowl.

 - Add eggs.
 One at a time, crack each egg into a small bowl (to avoid getting shells in your cake!) then dump the egg into the mixer bowl, beating on medium speed for at least 60 seconds and scraping down the bowl again before adding the next egg.
 Scrape down the bowl again after the last egg has been added.